stokedDev/stoked-dev/README.md

 https://stokeddev.com/survey0/survey.html

 This is based on one of the freeCodeCamp projects that I built in order to get my Responsive Web Design certification.
 I built it with HTML, CSS, and JS.
-It taught me the advanced HTML skill of building forms for user input with validation.
+It taught me the advanced HTML5 skill of building forms for user input with validation.
-I might turn this into something like a story generator by writing JS to turn the user input into a short story so that the user is rewarded for filling out the form.
-I feel confident I can do this but finding the time when I have other things to learn is going to be a challenge.

 ### 6. JS Count Speed Tester
 https://stokeddev.com/my-worker-example